How to Grow Bluebells

 Bluebells are a woodland plant, which means the ideal growing conditions are those which they would enjoy in a woodland.
 Bluebells grow and flower well in part sun and part shade conditions, in soil which is moist and which does not dry out during the summer.

-Bluebells can be planted in the spring as ready plants, or more economically as bulbs in the Autumn.
-If planting Bluebells "in the green" which is as garden ready plants, plant at a depth so the soil is at the same level.
-This means all the white parts of the stem are buried underground.
+Bluebells can be planted in the spring as ready plants, called "in the green."
+These garden ready plants should be planted at a depth so the soil is similar to when they were growing in the ground.
+In practical terms that means all the white parts of the stem are buried underground.
+Planting in the green is the easist way to establish Bluebells.

-If planting in the autumn as bulbs, plant the bulb around 10cms deep, pointed end uppermost This will be about 3 times the depth of the bulb and it is important to water well after planting.
+Bluebells planted as bulbs in the Autumn should be around 10cms deep, pointed end uppermost This will be about 3 times the depth of the bulb and it is important to water well after planting.
 (How to plant spring bulbs.)
 A mulch, ideally of leaf mould, will help retain moisture.

 Bluebells look nice planted under trees and appreciate the shade from the tree.
 Only plant Bluebells where there is a good sized area which they can colonise without spoiling the garden and becoming a pest plant.
 If Bluebells are taking over, the only way to eradicate them is to dig them out, weedkillers are not found to be very effective.
 Dig out when the Bluebells are in bloom, so you can dig down and locate the bulb.
 It is also best not to compost the bulbs.